schell/mogwai/README.md

   When a `View` goes out of scope and is dropped in Rust, it is also dropped from the DOM.
   `Views` may be constructed and nested using plain Rust functions or an RSX macro.

-* **widgets are folds over input messages** - a `Gizmo` is `mogwai`'s controller. `Gizmo`s maintain state and communicate messages to views.
-The `Gizmo`'s update function is a fold over messages sent on its `Transmitter` that mutate the state variable and send output messages to the `View`, which in turn update the DOM.
+* **widgets are folds over input messages** - the user interface widget in `mogwai` is a `Gizmo`.
+  The `Gizmo` type holds an internally mutable state and can communicate messages to its `View`, which may live out in the DOM.
+Its `View` can send messages back to the `Gizmo`, which triggers the `Gizmo`'s update function.
+The `Gizmo`'s update function can mutate the state variable and send output messages to the `View`, which in turn updates the DOM.

-* **communication is easy** - just `gizmo.send(&my_message)` to send a message into a gizmo and the gizmo will update its view accordingly.
+* **communication is easy** - just `gizmo.send(&my_message)` to send a message into a gizmo and the gizmo will run its update logic and patch the view accordingly.

 ## example
 Here is an example of a button that counts the number of times it has been clicked: